This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Increased growth is expected in the feed mixes used in the poultry, livestock, shrimp, tilapia, and swine sectors.
 The Honduran government is also providing incentives to increase beef production.

 Under CAFTA-DR, Honduras did not reduce the out-of-quota duty for white corn, but liberalization will occur through a quota which will grow up to 2 percent per year.
-Honduras will have a base quota of 30,820 MT for white corn in 2022, and 31,280 MT in 2023.
+Honduras had a base quota of 30,820 MT for white corn in 2022, and 31,280 MT in 2023.
 For yellow corn, the tariff has been eliminated.

 Resources